almaan/CellTracker/README.md

 # Multiobject Tracking of Biological Cells using a GM-PHD filter

-This repository contains code for an implementation of the GM-PHD filter proposed by _Vo and Ma_ ([ref](link)), with some slight modifications, designed to enable multiobject tracking of cells from brightfield images.
-While code to extract cell positions - the measurements - is provided, this is utilize a very simplistic strategy which will not provide optimal results.:
+This repository contains code for an implementation of the GM-PHD filter proposed by _Vo and Ma_ ([https://ieeexplore.ieee.org/document/1710358](link)), with some slight modifications, designed to enable multiobject tracking of cells from brightfield images.
+While code to extract cell positions - the measurements - is provided, this is utilize a very simplistic strategy which will not provide optimal results.

+This implementation also constitutes the project part of the course FEL3320 (_Applied Estimation_), given the spring of 2020 at KTH (Royal Institute of Technology).

 # Usage